dual rail logic

 We’re exploiting the arbitrariness of representations yet again — there was nothing special about our original scheme, so it’s perfectly fine to create another one when it’s convenient.

-Lateral encoding has some nice features.
+R2 has some nice features.
 The main one is that it gives us a consistent marble supply — whether we get l or r, we always receive 1 marble and 1 hole.

 This is very convenient for building a NOT gate: